Sea Star Festival - Credit: Sea Star Photo Team

 Credit: Sea Star Photo Team

-Sea Star is officially part of the ‘Exit family’ group of festivals – the largest of these is, of course, Exit Festival in Novi Sad, Serbia, with other events in neighbouring countries such as the Sea Dance Festival in Budva, Montenegro.
+Sea Star is officially part of the ‘Exit family’ group of festivals – the largest of these is, of course, Exit Festival in Novi Sad, Serbia.
+There are also other events in neighbouring countries.

 There have been some big-name artists on the bill in previous years, much to the delight of the revellers who attended – The Prodigy, Robin Schulz, Fatboy Slim, Dimitri Vegas & Like Mike, Hurts, Paul Van Dyk and Pendulum have all played at Sea Star.